 We are traditionally used to using earth bricks, concrete, and wood in construction.
-They have been and continue to be used in everyday construction, meaning the continued destruction of trees for timber, and the mining of resources to produce cement for binding sand, gravel, and bricks.
+They have been and continue to be used in our everyday construction, meaning the destruction of trees for timber and the mining of resources to produce cement for binding sand, gravel, and bricks carries on.

 Sustainable and Green Building Materials That Can Be Used in Construction

 Bamboo is considered one of the best eco-friendly building materials.
-It has an incredibly high self-generation rate, with some being reported to have grown up to three feet within 24 hours.
+It has an incredibly high self-generation rate, and, in fact, it’s the fastest growing plant on earth, with some being reported to have grown up to three feet within 24 hours.

-It continues spreading and growing without having to be replanted after harvest.
-Bamboo is a perennial grass and not wood and grows on every continent except Europe and Antarctica.
+Plus, unlike trees, bamboo continues spreading and growing without having to be replanted after harvest.
+It’s also a perennial grass and not wood, meaning it grows on every continent except Europe and Antarctica.

 2. Precast Concrete Slabs

-The slabs are formed at a manufacturer’s site and are shipped in whole sections to construction sites.
-Some are made entirely of concrete but have large hollow air spaces, like concrete blocks.
+The other option we should consider when building is precast concrete slabs.
+These slabs are formed at a manufacturer’s site and shipped in whole sections to construction sites.
+Some are made entirely of concrete with large hollow air spaces, like concrete blocks.

 Precast concrete slabs are used for walls and building facades as they hold up well to all sorts of weather, while others can be used for floor and flat roofs.

-Concrete is an excellent way of controlling heat within a building and is affordable as a building material.
-The sustainability of precast concrete slabs is higher than many traditional concrete options, as the slabs often take much less energy to produce and assemble.
+Using concrete slabs is an excellent way of controlling heat within a building and is affordable as a building material.
+Plus, the sustainability of precast concrete slabs is higher than many traditional concrete options, as the slabs often take much less energy to produce and assemble.

-Precasting concrete also allows the material to properly cure in a controlled environment, rather than exposing it to a variety of unfavorable weather conditions while curing at a construction site.
+Precasting concrete also allows the material to cure in a controlled environment properly, rather than exposing it to unfavorable weather conditions while curing at a construction site.
 As such, precast concrete slabs avoid cracks and structural faults within the concrete and eventual demolitions.

-Cork is resilient, flexible and reverts to its original shape even after enduring sustaining pressure.
-Its resilience and resistance to wear make it a common element in floor tiles.
+The material possesses exceptional properties that make it a perfect construction material.
+It’s resilient, flexible, and reverts to its original shape even after enduring sustaining pressure.
+In fact, its resilience and resistance to wear make it a common element in floor tiles.

-It can also be a good thermal insulator as it is fire resistant, especially if untreated, and does not release toxic gases when it burns.
-Cork, in being nearly impermeable, does not absorb water or rot.
+But that’s not all yet; it can also be a good thermal insulator as it’s fire resistant, especially if untreated, and does not release toxic gases when it burns.
+And even more, being nearly impervious, this material does not absorb water or rot.

 4. Straw Bales